The 9 Best Men’s Consignment Outlets for Cashing In on Old Clothes

 If that feels a little out of your price range, fret not — Grailed offers other categories, including sweatpants and joggers, slip-on shoes and polos.

-Grailed takes a 6% cut of any profits after PayPal fees — by far the lowest commission of any other company on this list.
-That said, you set the price for your items, which may mean they take longer to sell than they would on a site that sets the price for you.
+What makes Grailed popular with buyers is that it’s free.
+For sellers, the benefit is its low 9% commission fee.
+There’s no barrier to entry, but you set the price for your items, so they may take longer to sell than they would on a site that sets the price for you.

 2. The RealReal

 As its name implies, The RealReal prides itself on authenticity.
 While all of the sites on this list forbid replicas and knockoffs of brand-name items, The RealReal takes it one step further by employing trained professionals — from gemologists to apparel experts — to ensure every item it offers is the real thing.
 Your item must pass a rigorous inspection before the site will list it.